mortael/script.skinshortcuts/resources/docs/started/Getting Started.md

 #### Shared additional submenu

-It is possible to use the additional sub-menu's in a way that means that they shouldn't be shared with other skins - for example, using them to manage a list of widgets rather than a list of shortcuts.
+It is possible to use the additional sub-menu's in a way that means that they should not be shared with other skins - for example, using them to manage a list of widgets rather than a list of shortcuts.

-In this case you can indicate that the additional submenu's shouldn't be shared with other skins by adding the following to your :-
+In this case you can indicate that the additional submenu's should not be shared with other skins by adding the following to your :-

 <doNotShareLevels />